Privacy and blockchain: Hybrid blockchains

-Use cases for privacy protection
+Use Cases for Privacy Protection

 Financial transactions

 After Satoshi Nakamoto spurred the creation of blockchain technology through Bitcoin, cryptocurrencies rose in popularity.
 Cryptocurrencies are digital assets that can be used as an alternative form of payment to fiat money.
 In current financial systems, there exists many privacy concerns and threats.
 Centralization is an obstacle in typical data-storage systems.
 When individuals deposit money, a third party intermediary is necessary.
 When sending money to another user, individuals must trust that a third party will complete this task.
 Blockchain decreases the need for this trust in a central authority.
 Cryptographic functions allow individuals to send money to other users.
 Because of Bitcoin's widespread recognition and sense of anonymity, criminals have taken advantage of this by purchasing illegal items using Bitcoin.
 Through the use of cryptocurrencies and its pseudonymous keys that signify transactions, illegal purchases are difficult to trace to an individual.
 Due to the potential and security of blockchains, many banks are adopting business models that use this technology.

 Health care records

 In recent years, more than 100 million health care records have been breached.
 In attempts to combat this issue, solutions often result in the inaccessibility of health records.
 Health providers regularly send data to other providers.
 This often results in mishandling of data, losing records, or passing on inaccurate and old data.
 In some cases, only one copy of an updated health record exists; this can result in the loss of information.
 Health records often contain personal information such as names, social security numbers and home addresses.
 Overall, it is argued by some that the current system of transferring health information compromises patient privacy to make records easy to transfer.

-As blockchain technology expanded and developed in recent years, many have pressed to shift health record storage onto the blockchain.
+As blockchain technology has evolved, there has been a growing push to transition health record storage onto the blockchain.
 Rather than having both physical and electronic copies of records, blockchains could allow the shift to electronic health records (EHR).
 Medical records on the blockchain would be in the control of the patient rather than a third party, through the patients' private and public keys.
 Patients could then control access to their health records, making transferring information less cumbersome.
 Because blockchain ledgers are immutable, health information could not be deleted or tampered with.
 Blockchain transactions would be accompanied by a timestamp, allowing those with access to have updated information.